alexander-rakhlin/Facebook-V-Predicting-Check-Ins/README.md

 * [XGBoost](https://github.com/dmlc/xgboost)

 ## Download:
-* The training and test datasets and other data can be downloaded from [here](https://www.kaggle.com/c/facebook-v-predicting-check-ins/data).
+* The training and test datasets can be downloaded from [here](https://www.kaggle.com/c/facebook-v-predicting-check-ins/data).
 Put them in /data/input folder

 ## How to generate the solution(s):
 Run: